abhishekxsingh/my-portfolio/README.md

 | `npm run lint`     | Run ESLint                                  |
 | `npm run ts:check` | Perform type-checking                       |

-## 🔒 Environment Variables

-Environment variables[^3] can be used for configuration.
-They must be set before running the app.

-> [Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are variables that are
-> set in the operating system or shell, typically used to configure programs.

 **React.js 18 3D Portfolio** uses [EmailJS](https://www.emailjs.com/) as external service.
 You need
 to create an account and get the required credentials to run the app.